 Brian Brant, Senior Vice President

-Brian Brant joined the LFS team in 2016.
+Brian joined the LFSRM team in 2016.
 He has worked in the Child Welfare field since 1997 in an array of public and private organizations on the local, state and national level with experience in foster care, adoption, family preservation, day treatment, residential care, human trafficking of minors, and transition age youth services.
-Prior to joining LFS Brian served as the Adolescent Services Administrator for the Colorado Department of Human Services, overseeing the redesign and implementation of Colorado’s adolescent programming and multi-system alignment of services for transition age youth.
+Prior to joining LFSRM Brian served as the Adolescent Services Administrator for the Colorado Department of Human Services, overseeing the redesign and implementation of Colorado’s adolescent programming and multi-system alignment of services for transition age youth.
 While at the State, Brian co-chaired the Human Trafficking Task Force to design a coordinated child welfare response for minor victims of trafficking.
-Brian led efforts to improve access and outcomes for foster and unaccompanied youth pursing postsecondary education and he is a nationally recognized expert in youth engagement, rural social services, and services for transition age youth.
-Brian continues to serve on the State Youth Council, assisting the Department of Labor and Employment with the implementation of the Workforce Innovation and Opportunity Act and strengthening of workforce programs for transition-age youth.
+Brian led efforts to improve access and outcomes for foster and unaccompanied youth pursing post-secondary education and he is a nationally recognized expert in youth engagement, rural social services, and services for transition age youth.
 Prior to his work with the State of Colorado Brian served as a multi-regional Director at the Child Welfare League of America.
 In addition to a broad base of direct-care experience, Brian’s history includes work with Casey Family Programs focused on Indian Child Welfare and work with the National Conference of State Legislators on legislative strategies to safely reduce the number of children entering foster care.
+Brian currently serves as a Governor appointed board member for the Tony Grampsas Youth Services Program, and is President of Fostering Colorado, an association of Child Placement Agencies in Colorado.
 Brian earned his Master of Social Work in 2009 from the University of Denver following a Bachelor’s in Social Work from Metropolitan State University of Denver.